LlewBach/aj-builder/README.md

 [Back to top](#mileston-1-project---anthony-jones-handyman)

-I'd like to thank my mentor Ben Kavanagh for his great support, advice and feedback.
+I'd like to thank my mentor Ben Kavanagh for his great support, advice and feedback and investing so much time to do this.

 ## Disclaimer